johnjackoleary/cfi-commonplace-book/Filed/Alternate Airport Selection (IFR).md

 # Key Takeaways
 - You are always required to file an IFR alternate (except when not required by the [[1-2-3 Rule]])
 - A filed alternate must be a legal alternate choice
-- Alternate planning is to force a reasonable Plan B, but when actually flying you can go to any airport that makes sense
+- Alternate planning is to force a reasonable Plan B airport and [[FAR 91.167 IFR Fuel Reqs|sufficient fuel]], but when actually flying you can go to any airport that makes sense

 # Details
 ## When is an Alternate Required